Nick Bonino: Pittsburgh Penguins

 Once the Penguins qualified for the 2016 Stanley Cup playoffs, the HBK line helped them eliminate the New York Rangers, Washington Capitals, Tampa Bay Lightning, and San Jose Sharks.
-They totalled four goals and 12 points during the first round of the playoffs and then combined for seven goals and 18 points in six games against the Capitals.
+They totalled four goals and 12 points during the first round of the playoffs and then combined for seven goals and 18 points in six games against the Alex Ovechkin-led Capitals.
 In their final game against the Capitals, the HBK line combined on all four goals to lead them to the Eastern Conference Final against the Lightning.
 After three contests against the Lightning, Crosby praised the HBK line for giving the team momentum throughout the playoffs.
 At the time, they had combined for three goals and six assists during the series for a total of 39 points during the Stanley Cup Playoffs.
 Bonino tallied two points in the 5–2 win in Game 6 against the Lightning before suffering an injury in Game 7 after blocking a shot from forward Jonathan Drouin.
 Once the Penguins eliminated the Lightning, the HBK line had for 17 goals through 18 games and Bonino had accumulated 15 points.
 While playing in his first Stanely Cup Finals, Bonino scored the game-winning goal late in Game 1 to lead the Penguins over the San Jose Sharks.
 The following game, the HBK line consistently faced off against Logan Couture's line.
 They were on the ice together for 7:16 of even-strength ice time as Bonino had three takeaways and four blocked shots to Couture's three hits.
 While the Penguins won Games 1 and 2, they lost in overtime of Game 3 after the Sharks tied the game following a four-minute penalty to Bonino.
 Although the Sharks pushed the Penguins to Game 6, they were defeated 3–1 en route to the Penguins fourth Stanley Cup championship.
 During his Day With The Cup, Bonino visited the Connecticut Children's Medical Center and donated $10,000.